tianocore/edk2/ReadMe.rst

   git submodule update --init
   cd ..

-If there's update for submodules, use following git commands to get the latest submodules code.
+If there's an update for submodules, use the following git commands to get the latest submodules code.

 .. code-block:: bash